guettli/desktop-tips-and-tricks/README.md

 Option "Keep last searched string in search box".
 I guess you want this to be "off".
 Right-click on icon right to the chrome address bar.
 Then Options, then "Keep last searched string in search box".

+Option "Jump to previous tab on close of any tab (Tip: use to close tabs in reverse order, aka. undo your mess)" is handy.
+Usually you press ctrl-t to open a new tab.
+Then you do you work in this tab.
+If you close this tab (for example with ctrl-w), then you get back to the tab which had the focus before you pressed ctrl-t.
+That's the most obvious thing, and I don't understand why this is not the default of chrome.

 ### One laptop, two chrome profiles (personal, business)